7 August 2020

 There is plenty of support available if you aren’t sure what to do.
 Often schools and parents can be a first point of support if you are finding it difficult.

 There are also online representatives for Student Finance England as well as forums such as The Student Room which can help you with anything you need.

 It’s also a good idea to talk to friends who are also applying for student finance - remember you aren’t alone, and you don’t have to try to do everything on your own so don’t be afraid to ask if you need help.

 Student finance is one of the most important elements of university life, which is why you might feel like you need to keep chasing it up, but you don’t.
 Once your application is approved you’ve done your part and you just have to be patient.
 You may have to remind your parents to do their bits (if that is part of your application) but once it’s all done you don’t have anything else to worry about.
 The application does take some time, so try not to worry if you think it’s ‘taking too long’.

 You are usually notified by email when your application is finalised or if you are needed for anything further.

-If you still aren’t sure, or you’re worried about money in general ARU have a money advice service that can help you.
+If you still aren’t sure, or you’re worried about money in general, ARU has a money advice service that can help you.
 They are available throughout the year, not only for concerns about student finance.
 You can reach them by phone on 01245 686700 (9am-4pm, Monday-Friday), or by emailing email@example.com.

 The staff are very friendly and are glad to help with any worries you might have.

-The only thing that you need to remember is that you have to reapply for tuition fees and Maintenance loans every year.
-You’ll be reminded through email or a text message when applications re-open anyway so you don’t even have to worry about forgetting.
+The only thing that you need to remember is that you have to reapply for tuition fees and maintenance loans every year.
+You’ll be reminded by email or text when applications re-open anyway so you don’t even have to worry about forgetting.